||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 In 1939, he returned to South Africa and practiced architecture for a year with his father, E. H. Waugh, under the name Waugh and Waugh.
 After a short stint as a draftsman with Moffat & Harvey and TN Duncan, he served in the South African Army for two years.

-He immigrated to the US in 1941 and worked as a structural designer for Fluor, an aircraft engineer for Hughes Tool Company, and a set designer for Columbia Pictures.
+He immigrated to the US in 1941 and worked as a structural designer for Fluor, as an aircraft engineer for Hughes Tool Company, and as a set designer for Columbia Pictures.

 In 1944, he got a fellowship to the Cranbrook Academy of Art where he studied under Eero Saarinen and worked in his firm.
 After teaching at the University of Kansas in 1947 and working in private practice in Kansas City (Runnells, Clark, Waugh and Matsumoto), he moved in 1948 to teach at the University of Oklahoma, recruited by Dean Henry Kamphoefner.

 Waugh was also a painter.
-Below is a 1965 impressionist portrait of his daughter Stella, now in the collection of Bill Robertson of Raleigh.
-In October 1965, the year before his March 1966 death of a cerebral hemorrhage, he had a public show of paintings and plans at NCSU.
+Above is a 1965 impressionist portrait of his daughter Stella, as of 2011 in the collection of Bill Robertson of Raleigh.
+In October 1965, the year before his death of a cerebral hemorrhage, he had a public show of paintings and plans at NCSU.

-1951 - Waugh's own house at 3211 Churchill Road, Raleigh.
+1951 - The Terry Waugh House, 3211 Churchill Road, Raleigh.
 Bought in 1983 by Charles and Sherri Grantham.
 Bought in 1992 by Carolyn Elliott.
 Operated as a rental house.
 Four bedroom, 2.5 baths, with hardwood floors.
 There's a separate 1-bedroom, 1-bath apartment which originally housed Waugh's mother-in-law.
 A garage with rooftop deck was added at some point, along with a separate entrance off Westfield Road.
 There's extensive landscaping, including brick and rock walls, steps, and terraces.
 Top black and white photos by Terry Waugh.
 Top color photos by George Smart.
 Bottom color photo by Leilani Carter.

 1952 - The Richard and Corinne Preston House, 3201 Churchill, Raleigh.
 Sold in 1976 to John P. Sall.
 Sold in 1980 to Robert L. and Frances C. Weintraub.
 Sold in 1982 to David and Barbara Goist.
 Sold in 2014 to David and Aimee Zaas, who destroyed it in the fall.
 Photos by Richard Ginn / Virtograph.

 1952 - The Charles D. and Gladys Van Cleave Residence, 752 Old Mill Road, Chapel Hill.
 Sold in 1979 to Brian and Moyra Kileff.
 Sold in 1980 to David and Elizabeth U. McGowan.
 Sold in 2000 to Parker C. Sniffen and Natalie Mason.
 Color photo by Dail Dixon.